Serotonin, 24 Hour, Urine

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Medications that may elevate urine and serum serotonin concentrations include lithium, MAO-inhibitors, methyldopa, morphine, and reserpine.
+Medications that may elevate urine and serum serotonin concentrations include lithium, monoamine oxidase-inhibitors, methyldopa, morphine, and reserpine.
 Selective serotonin reuptake inhibitors (eg, PROZAC) can lead to depletion of platelet serotonin levels and result in false-negative urine, serum, and blood serotonin tests.
 The effects of drugs are more marked on urine serotonin and 5-HIAA levels than on serum serotonin levels.

 Heavy nicotine consumption, in particular heavy smoking, can result in false elevations of urinary serotonin levels as measured with this assay.
 This is due to about 1% measurement cross-reactivity of the major nicotine metabolite cotinine with serotonin.
-While this has no significant impact on serum or whole blood serotonin, the renal elimination of cotinine means that this metabolite is highly concentrated in urine, resulting in potential elevations in urine serotonin of 10 mcg/24 hours to 80 mcg/24 hours above the true urine serotonin level.
+While this has no significant impact on serum or whole blood serotonin, the renal elimination of cotinine means that this metabolite is highly concentrated in urine, resulting in potential elevations in urine serotonin of 10 to 80 mcg/24 hours above the true urine serotonin level.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.